-Tailored Strategies to Achieve your Goals in Bargaining (formerly Advanced Collective Bargaining)
+Tailored Strategies to Achieve Your Goals in Bargaining

-This is a unique opportunity to explore, in-depth-winning strategies to solve the difficult issues that management routinely faces in collective bargaining.
-Bring your own difficult issues to share with the class and our instructors to gain their collective insight.
+This is an opportunity to explore in-depth, winning strategies to solve the difficult issues that management routinely faces in collective bargaining.
+Bring your own difficult issues to share with the class and our instructors to gain their insight.

-This class is led by two seasoned collective bargaining spokespersons with more than 75 years of combined negotiating experience.
+This class is led by two seasoned collective bargaining experts with decades of combined negotiating experience.

 - What data do you bring to the table in negotiations?

 - Restrictive work rule – A strategy for modernizing the workplace

 - Negotiating health insurance issues under the Affordable Care Act – A strategic review with the experts, including the excise tax

 - Information requests – Demystifying a troublesome union tactic